NotAyushXD/Face-Recognition-for-Attendance-Management/README.md

 # FaceRecognition

+In this project I have only completed the Face Detection part and saving the training data in which we will be using Raspberry Pi.

 ## For collecting training data
 Run trainingDataCreation.py on the Raspberry Pi.
 The camera used will be of the phone camera, i.e. IP Webcam app on the playstore.

-In this project we have only completed the Face Detection part and saving the training data.

-Add a new folder of "train_data" to run it without errors.
+Add a new folder of "TRAIN" to run it without errors.